“The Stethoscope of the future”

 Obstetric ultrasound refers to the specialized use of sound waves to visualize and thus determine the condition of a pregnant woman and her embryo or fetus.
 Because ultrasound images are captured in real time, they can show movement of internal tissues and organs and enable physicians to see blood flow and heart valve functions.
 This can help to discover a variety of heart conditions and to assess damage after a heart attack or other illness.

 Whether it's to get a first glimpse of a developing baby in the womb or to visualize thyroid mass, abdominal problems, uterine fibroids, prostate abnormalities, doctors use ultrasound widely in women and men, children and seniors to gain advanced insights into the inner workings of the body.
-In fact, ultrasound is the most utilized form of diagnostic imaging available today.
+In fact, ultrasound is the most utilized form of imaging available today.

 Despite today's sophisticated, high-tech systems, ultrasound remains a science built upon the simple sound wave.
 By beaming high-frequency sound waves into the body, physicians can translate the "echoes" that bounce off body tissues and organs into "sound you can see," colorful, visual images that provide valuable medical information.
 Breast pathology, arterial blockages, abnormalities in the abdomen or reproductive system, and more - all exhibit telltale signs that ultrasound can help to detect.